illustration of a point of light with many different light streamers extending from it.

 Instead, I prefer to optimize pages for phrases within the chunky middle of the keyword graph.
 These are more specific and less competitive than the main keyword, but they’re still easy to optimize for.

-In fact, these are the terms most SEOs erroneously call long-tail keywords.
+In fact, these are the terms most SEOs mistakenly refer to as long-tail.

-To get started, group your long-tail keywords into similar variants to see which phrases are collectively more popular.
+To get started, group your these keywords into similar variants to see which phrases are collectively more popular.
 Then, identify the highest volume phrases within each group.

 Finally, use these terms in your page copy, internal links, and backlinks to help search engines understand your pages better.
 In the case with backlinks, you’ll provide richer detail about your page while also reducing over-optimized anchor text.